SOLID: A Large-Scale Semi-Supervised Dataset for Offensive Language Identification: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We present \olidweak, a large-scale semi-supervised training dataset for offensive language identification containing nine million English tweets created using an ensemble of four different models.
-To the best of our knowledge, \olidweak is the largest dataset of its kind. \olidweak is freely available\footnote{\url{https://sites.google.com/site/offensevalsharedtask/solid}} to the research community, and it was released as training material for the English track of SemEval-2020 Task 12 (OffensEval 2020) \cite{zampieri-etal-2020-semeval}.

-We have shown that including \olidweak yields noticeable performance improvements for levels B and C on the \olid test set.
-Furthermore, we analyze \textit{Hard} and \textit{Easy} tweets and identify that detecting the \textit{Hard} offensive tweets (such as those that do not contain curse words) is still an open challenge.
-In the future, we hope to release a new larger test set for \olid and \olidweak.
+We have presented \olidweak{}, a large-scale semi-supervised training dataset for offensive language identification, which we created using an ensemble of four different models.
+To the best of our knowledge, \olidweak{} is the largest dataset of its kind, containing nine million English tweets.
+We have shown that using \olidweak{} yields noticeable performance improvements for Levels B and C of the OLID annotation schema, as evaluated on the \olid{} test set.
+Moreover, in contrast to using keywords, our approach allows us to distinguish between \textit{Hard} and \textit{Easy} offensive tweets.
+The latter enables us to have a deeper understanding of offensive language identification and indicates that detecting \textit{Hard} offensive tweets is still an open challenge.
+Our work encourages safe and positive places on the web that are free of offensive content, especially non-obvious cases, i.e.,~\textit{Hard}. \olidweak{} was the official dataset of the SemEval shared task OffensEval 2020 \cite{zampieri-etal-2020-semeval}.